zzj1111/Openvla-GRAPE/README.md

 + `Makefile` - Top-level Makefile (by default, supports linting - checking & auto-fix); extend as needed.
 + `pyproject.toml` - Full project configuration details (including dependencies), as well as tool configurations.
 + `README.md` - You are here!

 ---

+# VLA Performance Troubleshooting

+In this section we cover best practices for debugging poor VLA performance after fine-tuning on your target domain robot dataset.

+**Note**: OpenVLA typically requires fine-tuning on a small demonstration dataset (~100 demos) from your target domain robot.
+Out-of-the-box, it only works well on domains from the training dataset.

+**Sanity checks**:
+- replay the actions from a demonstration from your fine-tuning dataset and make sure that the robot can execute the task successfully (this ensures that your data collection pipeline is correct)
+- once you fine-tuned a model, load the model in your inference pipeline (as if you would run it to control the robot), but feed images from the fine-tuning dataset into the model (pretending they come from the robot) and verify that you can reproduce the token accuracies / L1 errors from training (this ensures that your inference pipeline is correct)

+**Best practices for fine-tuning data collection**:
+If your setup passed the above two sanity checks, the issue may not be in model training, but in the data you fine-tuned the model with.
+Some best practices for data collection:
+- *Collect at a control frequency around 5-10Hz.* OpenVLA is not trained with action chunking, empirically the model struggles with high-frequency data.
+If your robot setup uses a high-frequency controller (eg 50 Hz), consider downsampling your actions to 5Hz.
+Verify first that your robot can still solve the task when using 5Hz actions (ie repeat sanity check (1) above with 5Hz actions)
+- *Avoid pauses / small actions during data collection.* Because OpenVLA is trained without action chunking, the model can be sensitive to idle actions in the fine-tuning data.
+If your data contains steps in which the robot barely moves, the model may "get stuck" in these steps at inference time.
+Try to collect fine-tuning demonstrations with continuous, slow movement.
+- *Ensure sufficient data coverage.* If you plan to test the model with some variation, e.g. different initial positions of objects, make sure that your fine-tuning data contains sufficient diversity of such conditions as well, e.g. shows demonstrations with diverse initial conditions.
+- *Use consistent task strategies during data collection.* This is not a hard constraint, but may make your life easier.
+Try to demonstrate tasks in consistent ways, e.g. approach objects from the same side, perform sub-steps in the same order even if they could be performed in arbitrary sequences.
+Being consistent gives you a less multi-modal fine-tuning dataset, which makes the modeling problem easier.

+---